 This means you can only travel to the UK during the validity dates of your visa as you will not receive a vignette visa in your passport.
 You must ensure that you have your decision letter email from UKVI available in your phone or printed out when you travel to the UK as evidence of your immigration status.
 As soon as you receive a decision on your Student visa application you need to check that you have been granted the correct length of visa (i.e. course end date plus 4 months if your course is longer than 12 months, course end date plus 2 months if your course is less than 12 months) and contact us know if there are any errors with your visa.

-You also need to obtain a share code from the UKVI website and email it to visa@manchester.ac.uk along with your student ID number, your date of birth and your boarding pass.
+You also need to obtain a share code from the UKVI website and email it to studentRTS@manchester.ac.uk along with your student ID number, boarding pass and passport.
 Once we have obtained your share code we can verify your immigration status online and update your student record with your visa information and only then can you start your course.

 Important: You must not travel to the UK until your Student visa has been issued.
 If you travel to the UK before a decision is made on your Student visa application you will be entering the UK as a visitor and you are not permitted to study with Visitor visa status